 David Alpeter, M.D. is board certified in General Surgery and is a fellow of the American College of Surgeons (FACS).
-He is a member of the International Society of Hair Restoration Surgery (ISHRS) as well as the American Society of General Surgeons, the Society of Laparoscopic Surgeons and the American College of Managed Care Medicine.
+He is a member of the International Society of Hair Restoration Surgery (ISHRS).

-He is licensed to practice medicine in the states of New York, Massachusetts, Pennsylvania, Ohio, Michigan, Florida, Georgia, Texas, Illinois, Arizona, California and Washington.
+He is licensed to practice medicine in the states of New York, Massachusetts, Pennsylvania, Ohio, Florida, Texas, Illinois, Arizona and California.

 Anthony Mollura, M.D., I.S.H.R.S. - New York